Update From Our Lead Pastors

 - Diversifying our theological voices through shared learning on our staff

 - Creating training and policies for our staff to ensure a safe and fulfilling work environment

-- Offering Be the Bridge Community Groups in our local church communities, and
+- Offering Community Groups in our local church communities to discuss racial reconciliation and equality from a biblical viewpoint, and

 - Teaching on issues of racism and justice in our next series this August across the church.